 - When work is inspected after it has been built

 The former Soviet Union was the paragon of inefficiency and bureaucracy.
-It took five years for the government to approve the construction of the first McDonald's restaurant.
-Furthermore, changing a single ingredient in ketchup took numerous levels of government approval.
+It took five years for the government to approve the construction of the first McDonald’s restaurant.
+Furthermore, to change a single ingredient in ketchup took numerous levels of government approval.

-The second flaw of this traditional paradigm is the assumption that it is the management's job to control employees' work.
-Management sets goals make decisions, measures progress, and evaluates performance.
+The second flaw of this traditional paradigm is the assumption that it is the management’s job to control the work of employees.
+Management sets goals, make decisions, measures progress, evaluate performance.

 Managers are the thinkers and planners, and employees are the doers.
-These organizations need to tap the tremendous intelligence and creativity of their people.
+These organizations fail to tap the tremendous intelligence and creativity of their people.
 Power exists at the top.
-People on the "front lines" closest to the core processes have less authority to make decisions, solve problems, or significantly contribute to the organization's mission and goals.
+People on the "front lines" closest to the core processes have less authority to make decisions, solve problems, or significantly contribute to the mission and goals of the organization.

-Most people do routine, repetitive, and somewhat unchallenging jobs with little sense that they make a difference in the overall direction or success of the business.
+Most people do routine, repetitive, and somewhat unchallenging jobs without much sense that they make a difference in the overall direction or success of the business.
 Organizations structured this way are bureaucratic, rigid, unconcerned about quality, lacking innovation, unresponsive to customer needs, and generally unsatisfying places of employment.

-Unfortunately, despite such limitations, the traditional paradigm continues to dominate the practices of most businesses throughout this country today.
+Unfortunately, in spite of such limitations, the traditional paradigm continues to dominate the practices of most businesses throughout this country today.

-Solutions to this have been Total Quality Management (TQM), Kaizen, Six Sigma, and most recently, Agile and Lean manufacturing.
-Plenty of evidence shows how these have contributed to improving the bottom line.
-Each of these claims employee involvement as the means to engage and challenge employees "to make a difference."
-While boasting about real successes, leaders block every time they challenge the organization structures, i.e., the "fiefdoms."
-In particular, they need help getting by the barbed wire set in place by mid-level managers.
-It's more than turf.
+Solutions to this have been Total Quality Management (TQM), Kaizen, Six Sigma, and most recently, Agile and Lean Manufacturing.
+There is plenty of evidence to show how these have contributed to improving the bottom line.
+Each of these claims employee involvement as the means to engage and challenge employees “to make a difference.”
+While boasting about real successes, leaders tend to blocked every time they challenge the organization structures, i.e., the “fiefdoms.”
+In particular, they cannot get by the barbed wire set in place by mid-level managers.
+It’s more than turf.

 The High-Performance Paradigm

-In recent years, an exciting new paradigm known as High-Performance work systems (HPWS) has emerged.
-HPWS is changing how we think about people and how work is organized.
+There has emerged in recent years an exciting new paradigm known as High-Performance work systems (HPWS).
+HPWS is changing the way we think about people and how work is organized.
 A High-Performance organization could be defined as an organization in which each person is a contributing partner to the business.

 High-performance work environments require deep respect and trust in people.
-People are neither viewed as extensions of machines, objects to be manipulated, nor costs to be controlled.
+People are neither viewed as extensions of machines, objects to be manipulated nor costs to be controlled.
 Instead, leadership sees employees as thinking and feeling human beings who bring enormous energy, creativity, and talent to their work.
-Most people want meaningful jobs that allow them autonomy to make decisions and contribute to the company in significant ways.
+Most people want jobs that are meaningful and allow them autonomy to make decisions and contribute to the company in significant ways.

-Effective organizations move beyond attempting to control people to trusting and empowering them with the resources, information, tools, skills, and support to manage their work processes and create products and services of unprecedented quality.
+Effective organizations are those moving beyond attempting to control people to trusting and empowering them with the resources, information, tools, skills, and support to manage their work processes and create products and services of unprecedented quality.
 Moreover, they cross-organizational schisms to make it happen.

-Of course, many companies espouse a philosophy that values people and yet are not experiencing the kinds of performance described at the start of this article.
+Of course, lots of companies espouse a philosophy that values people and yet are not experiencing the kinds of performance described at the start of this article.
 That is because they are not designed to do so.
-Only a holistic, systemic view of the organization in which all aspects of the organization are aligned behind that philosophy will realize the actual value of their people.
+Only a holistic, systemic view of the organization in which all aspects of the organization are aligned behind that philosophy will realize the real value of their people.

-In High-Performance organizations, people understand the business, are committed to getting results and are organized into self-contained, multi-functional, and customer-focused business units or teams.
+In High-Performance organizations, people understand the business, committed to getting results and organized into self-contained, multi-functional, and customer-focused business units or teams.
 They take full responsibility for making decisions, solving problems, and continuously improving the quality of their work.
-Everyone involved with a particular core process is a member of the same team and empowered with full authority for the success of a whole product, service, or significant segment of work.
+Everyone involved with a particular core process is members of the same team and empowered with full authority for the success of a whole product, service, or significant segment of work.
 Roles and responsibilities are much broader and more meaningful in scope than in a traditional organization.
-The team is responsible for setting goals, coordinating and scheduling work, interfacing with the customer, training, making problem-solving decisions, monitoring quality, measuring performance, and hiring and selecting decisions.
+The team is responsible for setting goals, coordinating and scheduling work, interfacing with the customer, training, making decisions and problem solving, monitoring quality, and even measuring performance and making hiring and selection decisions.

-The management role moves from controlling workers and solving day-to-day problems to facilitators and coaches.
-They define outcomes, manage boundaries, interface with other departments, and, in general, ensure that the team has the resources, training, information, and support they need to carry out the job.
+The role of management moves from controlling workers and solving day-to-day problems to facilitators and coaches.
+They define outcomes, manage boundaries, interface with other departments and, in general, ensure that the team has the resources, training, information, and support they need to carry out the job.

 Perhaps this movement could be summarized by four basic principles:

-- People are the organization's most excellent resource and must be trusted and empowered.
+- People are the organization's most excellent resource and need to be trusted and empowered.

-- Work must be designed so that people can do "whole and meaningful" tasks that integrate all work aspects into a singular and total system.
+- Work must be designed so that people are allowed to do "whole and meaningful" tasks that integrate all work aspects into a singular and total system.

-- Cross-functional teams are the natural work units of High-Performance companies.
-They are responsible for managing all tasks and processes to accomplish business goals.
+- Cross-functional teams are the natural work units of High-Performance companies and are responsible for managing all of the tasks and processes to accomplish business goals.

-- The role of management must change from controlling workers to providing resources and training and managing the environment so teams of workers can be most effective.
+- The role of management must change from controlling workers to providing resources and training as well as managing the environment so teams of workers can be most effective.

 If you keep doing what you've been doing...

-There is an old truism: "if you do what you've always done, you'll get what you always got."
-Most leaders, owners, or managers have yet to tap the full potential of their workforce.
-They will only do so by doing more or even better than they've done in the past.
-Only through a redesign of work and the organization's structure can outstanding productivity and quality improvements be realized.
-Only when we recognize the value of mid-level managers will this happen?
+There is an old truism that "if you do what you’ve always done, you’ll get what you always got.”
+Most leaders, owners, or managers have not yet tapped the full potential of their workforce.
+They won't do so by doing more or even better what they've done in the past.
+Only through a redesign of work and the structure of the organization can outstanding improvements in productivity and quality be realized.
+Only when we recognize the value of mid-level managers will this happen.

-The good news is that over the last several years, a proven methodology has evolved to assist businesses in transitioning from a traditional to a High-Performance paradigm.
-It is known as "socio-technical systems theory."
-It is used in all organizations – manufacturing and service, large and small, whole companies, or sub-units.
+The good news is that over the last several years, a proven methodology has evolved to assist businesses in making the transition from a traditional to the High-Performance paradigm.
+It is known as “socio-technical systems theory” and used in all types of organizations – manufacturing and service, large and small, whole companies or sub-units.

-The High-Performance Model on page 8 shows the programs we use to create a high-performance organization.
+The High Performance Model on page 8 shows the programs we use to create a high performance organization.
 As you can see, there are four distinct but interrelated paths to get there: organizational assessment and design, strategy development, leadership and personal development training, and implementation of teams.
-We provide eight programs related to the four paths to help companies become high performing.
+We provide eight different programs, related to the four paths, to help companies become high performing.
 Some companies elect to implement all eight programs within their organizations.
-Others focus on one, two, or three programs to help them transition.
-Based on their needs and resources, a company's leaders can choose the pathway and programs they will take to move them toward high performance.
+Others choose to focus on one, two, or three programs to help them make the transition.
+A company’s leaders can choose, based upon their needs and resources, the pathway and programs they will take to move them towards high performance.

 How to make it happen

-The good news is that we have developed programs to assist businesses in transitioning to high performance.
-The mission of Black Diamond Leadership is to introduce companies to principles of high performance and, thereby, dramatically improve their productivity, profits, employee performance, and employee morale.
+The good news is that we have developed programs to assist businesses in making the transition to high-performance.
+The mission of Black Diamond Leadership is to introduce businesses to principles of high performance and, thereby dramatically improve their productivity, profits, and employee performance and employee morale.
 All types of organizations – manufacturing and service, large and small, whole companies or sub-units—can use these programs to become high performing.